4 Ways to Maintain Food Safety Standards During a Labor Shortage

 3. Hire an external expert to fill critical gaps

 When your entire day is dedicated to managing day-to-day tasks and operations, zooming out to identify systemic food safety risks can feel impossible.
-Here’s where external trusted partners can come in.
+That’s where external trusted partners can come in.

-Through AIB’s Assign an Expert service, food safety experts arrive at your facility and become a member of your team for as long or short as needed.
-Given their expertise, they can help you solve problems, such as:
+Through AIB’s Assign an Expert service, food safety experts arrive at your facility and become a member of your team for as long as needed.
+Given their expertise, they can help you solve problems such as:

 - Identifying food safety risks and gaps